 This makes Yammers the perfect platform for your remote working employees and gets a spot in our special mentions list!
-Drop-in here to know more!
+Do check Yammer to know more about it.

 Yes, we all know what it is.
 But it’s seriously underappreciated for the amount of time it saves us.
 You can collaborate and work with your colleagues or clients in real-time!
 That’s almost like being in the same room and suggesting changes.

 Google Docs allows you to share the document with anyone as an Editor, Commentor, or Viewer.
 This feature has enabled thousands to come together and work on a project in a hassle-free yet engaging manner.

 Apart from this, Google Docs have numerous fonts, offline saving mode, autosave, and much more!
 We encourage you to try and use this remote working tool from google once!
 Go to docs.google.com and get started!